FastDogTech/Tone-Generator/README.md

-# Tone-Generator
+# Tone Generator
-Website for the tone generator app
+Website for the Tone Generator app